Skip to main content

 app.post('/webhooks/rynko', (req, res) => {

-const { jobId, downloadUrl, metadata } = event.data;
+const { jobId, downloadUrl, metadata } = payload.data;

 // Use metadata to correlate with your records